 Module G focuses on basic administrative procedures performed in the dental office.
 Students are introduced to the dental health team with emphasis on the tasks performed by the administrative support staff.
+Students will be exposed to Electronic Health Records software applications used within the healthcare setting in both ambulatory and hospital environments.
 Specialized procedures including appointment scheduling, bookkeeping, dental charting, processing patients, insurance billing and coding, and law and ethics are presented.
 Students are also given an introduction to radiography and radiation safety.
 Students will do vital signs.
-They will discuss interpersonal skills and human relations, telephone techniques, and patient reception techniques.
+They discuss interpersonal skills and human relations, telephone techniques, and patient reception techniques.
 Students build on keyboarding and word processing skills, become familiar with essential dental terminology, and become familiar with the self-directed job search process by learning how to dress for success.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: None.
-Lecture Hours: 40 Lab Hours: 40 Other Hours: 00
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40